maphew/zadam-trilium-wiki/Synchronization.md

 ## Hash check

 After each completed sync, Trilium computes hash of all synced data on both client and sync server.
-If there's a difference, something went wrong and Trilium will notify you about this.
+If there's a difference, something went wrong and Trilium will run automatic recovery mechanism.